GuusSeldenthuis/GameOfLife/README.md

 ### Features
 * #### GIF generated output
-    Because why not, less tech debt and generating GIFs is underrated.
+    Because why not, less complexity and GIFs are underrated.

 * #### Customizable 'field' size.
-    The game's filed-size is and can be user-defined.
+    The game's tile-size is and can be user-defined.

     Example shown above is 5x5, example underneath is 12x6.